-Music is everywhere!
-In fact, babies start taking in sounds and rhythms at about the same time they do with language itself.
-Toddlers love to move around or sway when they hear a song and preschoolers will often sing or make up songs as they play.
+Music is all around us!
+In fact, babies begin taking in sounds and rhythms around the same time they do with language itself.
+Toddlers love to move or sway when they hear a song and old kids will often sing or make up songs as they play.
 As parents, we may not even notice how often we use music to engage our children!
 The benefits of music for kids are almost second nature to us.

 Singing and humming to calm them down or show affection becomes second nature to even the most non-musical among us.
 Before babies say their first words, they’ll start to express themselves through sounds and movement.
-So it only makes sense that this would be an effective way for them to learn, as well.
-And when it comes to early childhood development, this means that there are many benefits of music for babies and toddlers that’ll give them a head start with second-language learning.
+So it only makes sense that this would be an effective way for them to learn as well.
+When it comes to childhood development, there are many benefits of music for growing kids.

 Using music in early education is fun for kids, but that’s not the only benefit!
 A Discover the Benefits of Music for Kids study carried out by the University of Southern California’s Brain and Creativity Institute suggests that experiences with music in a child’s first few years can actually speed up brain development.
-Specifically, learning and listening to music was found to be helpful for boosting reading and language skills.
+Specifically, listening to music was found to be helpful for boosting reading and language skills.
 What’s more, incorporating music in early childhood gives kids a great foundation as they enter the social world.

 So, when the time comes to step out onto the playground, those young musical minds will be far better equipped to learn new games and socialize with friends!

 In the human brain, the temporal lobe is our language-learning center — the very same area that processes music when we hear it.

 This means that for both first- and second-language learners, early exposure to music can make things a little easier.
-For example, infants learn to recognize the musical aspects of a language before they can even process specific words.
+For example, infants learn to recognize the musical aspects of a language before they can even process-specific words.
 So having a good ear for music is sure to help them learn a language!
 But of course, listening is just one part of language learning.

 Another important element is reading and writing.
 And when it comes to these skills, music is more useful than we even realize!